japleitez/peecko-api-doc/README.md

 You might also specify request headers, query or body data parameters in JSON format The API will return the response status code, response headers, and a response body

+## Authenticating
+The SignIn service authenticates the user and returns a token Such token has to be sent in the HTTP header of all subsequent calls to the API services [ ] **Header**
+- 'key'   Authorization
+- 'value' Bearer + blank space + token

 ## REST API

 ### SignUp